 Courses

-We typically offer about 35 different courses each fall and spring semester.
+We offer a variety of courses each fall and spring semester.
 A smaller number of courses are also offered during the May term and summer session.
-Course availability depends on instructor availability and curricular funding.

 Political Science Major and Minor Focus Areas